Region: the geography of empire’s afterlives

 Where histories sediment and futures contend.

 I’m currently a PhD candidate in Political Science at Johns Hopkins University.
 My work begins with a question of political scale: what scale of politics truly matters in people’s political lives?
 Is it the body, the household, the neighborhood, the village, the nation-state—or the planetary?
-How do individuals imagine, inhabit, and relate to others across different scales—and how do these relations shape political being?
+How do individuals imagine, inhabit, and relate to others across different scales—and how do these relations shape our political being?

 In my dissertation, I take up the region as a scale that sits between the nation-state and the global, with the Asia/Pacific region as primary site of inquiry.
 I approach the region as a contested and generative site where imperial histories sediment and futures contend.